 Sure at least one adapter is needed at this point of time.
 Yes I do miss the glowing Apple logo, yes the one that replaces should too be aesthetically larger.
 The biggest annoyance I have with the latest iteration of the Pro is the Taptic feedback trackpad that provides a counter intuitive experience because you never really know when it is depressed.
 At this price point, users should at least be given the choice of one of these three softwares; Final Cut, Logic Pro or Photoshop thrown in to allows users to put this machine to its paces.

 Battery life is only good for five to six hours having some software installed, light listening to music accompanied by web browsing.
 The fact is, there is no counter argument to how beautiful the construction of the Pro's Swiss watchmaking grade.
 Despite being thinner as well as lighter than before, this laptop is no featherweight.
 Admittedly, I was very excited for the arrival of the MBP but if you’re expecting a life changing experience, go get married.
 Say you’re looking for something to impress your mates, get some cocaine.

 This then is either for the early adopters or in my case, a daily beater replacement.
 Chances are people who are thinking are those who have/had a MacBook Pro looking for something future proof.
 If USB ports or SD card slot are things one can’t live without, the last generation of the Pro is still on sale at a slightly discount price.

 The bottom line is, the 2016 MacBook Pro be it a work horse or a casual web browsing machine does what a laptop does.
 There is no denying that it sure is expensive but if your computer isn’t broken, don’t buy one.
-Get use to logging in via Touch ID, adjusting brightness and volume to the millimetre there's no turning back.
+Get use to Touch ID login, adjusting brightness and volume to the millimetre, there's no turning back.